Tristan hotspot

 The Tristan hotspot is marked 42 on this map of hotspots.

-The Tristan hotspot is a volcanic hotspot which is responsible for the volcanic activity which forms the volcanoes in the southern Atlantic Ocean.
+The Tristan hotspot is the volcanic hotspot responsible for the activity that forms the volcanoes in the southern Atlantic Ocean.
 It is thought to have formed the island of Tristan da Cunha and the Walvis Ridge on the African Plate.

 Geology

-It is also believed to be closely connected with the Paraná and Etendeka flood basalt provinces, which formed over the hotspot during the opening of the South Atlantic Ocean.
+The Tristan hotspot is believed to be closely connected with the Paraná and Etendeka flood basalt provinces, which formed over the hotspot during the opening of the South Atlantic Ocean.

 The Tristan and Gough hotspots are widely spaced end-members of the volcanic system that generated the Walvis Ridge on the African plate and the Rio Grande Rise on the South American plate beginning at when the Paraná and Etendeka traps formed.
 Whether or not Tristan and Gough represent two distinct volcanic centers is still debated.

-Fairhead & Wilson 2005 argued that the Walvis Ridge is not the product of a deep mantle plume or the Tristan hotspot, but that changes in the internal stress in the spreading African and South American plates trigger changes in the magmatic processes in the Mid-Atlantic Ridge.
+Fairhead & Wilson 2005 argued that the Walvis Ridge is not the product of a deep mantle plume or the Tristan hotspot, proposing instead that changes in the internal stress in the spreading African and South American plates trigger changes in the magmatic processes in the Mid-Atlantic Ridge.
 The Walvis Ridge should then have developed as a result of these periodic stress releases along the Mid-Atlantic Ridge.